top of page

 Source: Anglican Healing Fund for Japanese Canadians.

-2021 Page 3 of a typed transcript from Ms. Kogawa about Mr. Nakayama’s activities
+2021 Page 3 of a typed transcript from Joy Kogawa about Nakayama’s activities

 Source: Joy Kogawa, Vancouver, retrieved 2021.